seb-kvist/Garden-Prompt-Generator/README.md

 ## Features

 - **Image Prompt Generator**
-  Generate rich, aesthetic prompts (e.g., "a peaceful zen garden under the rain") for use with AI image tools like Midjourney or DALL·E.
+  Generate cinematic and photorealistic prompts like "a fog-kissed Japanese garden under lantern light, with dew-covered bonsai and mossy footpaths..."
+  Use with tools like Midjourney, DALL·E, or ChatGPT's built-in image model.

 - **Title Generator**
   Instantly generate unique title combinations with categories like Japanese, Chinese, and Rain-Themed words.
   Save, copy, delete, and even prepare SEO-ready prompts for ChatGPT with a single click.

+- **Music Prompt Generator**
+  Generate text prompts for local music generation models (e.g., MusicGen, Riffusion, etc).
+  Great for creating chill background tracks or ambient loops based on natural aesthetics.

+  ⚠️ Requires a local AI music model installed on your machine.
+  This app does not generate audio by itself — it prepares prompts to use in your preferred model.

 - **Main Launcher GUI**
   A clean start screen that lets you launch either generator in separate tabs — no coding knowledge required.